-A framework for prevention focuses not only on identifying protective factors but also on better understanding how protective factors may contribute to or explain positive outcomes for children, families, and communities.
-The following resources offer examples of a protective factors framework around child welfare systems as well as other frameworks from fields, such as mental health and human development, that may offer insights and contribute to the development of a framework that can be used across programs and disciplines.
+A framework for prevention focuses not only on identifying protective factors but also on better understanding how those factors may contribute to or explain positive outcomes for children, families, and communities.
+The following resources offer examples of a protective factors framework around child welfare systems.
+They also provide examples of other frameworks from related fields, such as mental health and human development, which may aid in the development of a framework that can be used across programs and disciplines.

-Early Education Partnerships to Expand Protective Factors for Children With Child Welfare Involvement Discretionary Grant Cluster
+Child Welfare—Early Education Partnerships to Expand Protective Factors for Children with Child Welfare Involvement

 Infusing Protective Factors for Children in Foster Care